MS in Geology

 - completed at least 12 units in the graduate program with a minimum 3.0 GPA, including at least two courses at the 200-level; Students must maintain an overall GPA of 3.0 or better in the Program.
 This means that students who earn a "C" grade in a course can count it towards advancement to candidacy (and count it towards graduation) as long as the overall cumulative GPA remains a 3.0 or better.
 No more than 6 units of "C" grade will be accepted for graduate credit.

-- obtained the graduate committee's acceptance of the thesis proposal; and
+- obtained the graduate committee's acceptance of the thesis proposal (for the thesis-based option); and

 |Required Core Courses (9 Units)||9|